Disclaimer: I don't own the KuroBasu franchise or its characters, I just like writing gay fiction about them plzkthx

 His eyes began to gain a glazed red tint to them as the warm viscous liquid made its way down his throat.
 There was always a rush of energy, power, that came from feeding - the spiritual properties of blood resonated with vampires more than any other supernatural creature, energizing them like nothing else could.
 It was no wonder some vampires got carried away on that high rush, accidentally bleeding out their victims.

-It was Akashi who officially ended the ordeal, adding the last suggestion of sleep.
+Akashi ended the ordeal, adding the last suggestion of sleep.
 She was too weak to resist, collapsing instantly in Kuroko's arms.

 "Now, that wasn't so bad, was it?"
 Akashi asked, ruffling Kuroko's hair affectionately.
 Then he paused, a smirk blossoming on his face as he leaned down to lick some stray blood on Kuroko's cheek.
 The tongue moved to his lips, parting them easily as the kiss deepened.
 Kuroko was trapped between the grip of Akashi's hands on his shoulder and the weight of the girl in his arms, unable to move from the aggressive kiss.